sdil/personal-blog/content/about/index.md

 I have experience in developing:

-- Monolithic web services using [Django](/tags/django/) and Spring in production
+- Monolithic web services using [Django](/tags/django/) and Spring in production.
+I'm learning Elixir Phoenix for fun.
 - Microservices using Flask, FastAPI and [Golang Echo](/tags/golang/) (non-production)
 - Serverless Function as a Service (FaaS) using AWS CDK, Lambda, SQS, DynamoDB, API Gateway, S3, CloudFront
-- Web frontend using [VueJS & NuxtJS](/tags/vuejs/), jQuery, Bulma & Bootstrap CSS Framework
+- Web frontend using [VueJS & NuxtJS](/tags/vuejs/), jQuery, Bulma & Bootstrap and Tailwind.
-- Other technologies/services: Firebase Auth, GraphQL
+- Other technologies/services: Firebase Auth, GraphQL, APM using Scout APM, Raygun & Sentry for error tracking, Logentries, Heroku

 ### DevOps